 Recently a company called Blue Prism and their product were brought to my attention.
 You can’t easily tell it from their website, but what they offer is basically an intelligent integration of systems… through their UIs.
 In other words, their software links systems by interacting with them as a human user would — clicking icons, typing commands & screen scraping the output then pasting it into another system (maybe after some internal processing).
 They say they noticed, that companies frequently use people (probably for the most part people in “offshoring centers” in poor countries) to link systems together into business processes, because… changing those systems and linking them properly is too hard, takes too much time and is too costly.

 Not to criticize the clever guys at Blue Prism, but this is how the failure of our profession looks like.
-The Blue Prism product it the ultimate patch, the ultimate hack on business systems that are overdesigned, poorly built, laden with technical debt and maintained by dysfunctional, badly managed IT departments.
-It is sold to frustrated business that wants changes to react to the market and other changing requirements, but can’t them through so uses manual labor to get the job done.
-Blue Prism automates that labour — and I am pretty sure it will soon get competitors offering essentially the same solution, but this does not solve the original problem.
+The Blue Prism product is the ultimate patch, the ultimate hack on business systems that are overdesigned, poorly built, laden with technical debt and maintained by dysfunctional, badly managed IT departments.
+It is sold to frustrated business users who want changes to react to the market and other changing requirements, but can’t get them through IT fast enough, so they turn to manual labor to get the job done.
+Blue Prism automates that labor — and I am pretty sure it will soon get competitors offering essentially the same solution, but this does not solve the original problem.